jetbundle/jetbundle.github.io/_diffequations/chapter-05/05-8-fractal-geometry.md

 # Section 5.8: Fractal Geometry & Dirichlet Forms

+> On fractals, we invert classical analysis by defining energy as the primary object, from which we reconstruct the Laplacian and heat flow, revealing that diffusion is fundamentally anomalous, governed by the spectral dimension rather than the Hausdorff dimension.

 ## Introduction

 In the preceding sections of this chapter, we addressed the failure of classical calculus due to the roughness of trajectories.
 We demonstrated that even when the domain is a smooth manifold, the paths of physical interest—such as Brownian motion—are nowhere differentiable.
 We resolved this by introducing stochastic calculus and rough path theory, effectively renormalizing the path while retaining the geometry of the underlying space.